 Something about the Palmer Course at Mission Hills didn’t do a whole lot for me.
 It’s a solid track providing average challenge.
 It does favor a right-to-left ball flight as most doglegs go left around some big trees, but it is still pretty easy to navigate if you hit out to the corners and leave a clear angle in.

-There were a few holes I did like.
+There were a handful of holes I did really like.
 There are a few water hazards throughout the course and those holes are the most interesting.
 Par-3s like 4 and 17 are nice-looking holes.
 My favorite hole here by far was the short par-4 12th.
 It is a big dogleg right around a lake that provides some fun shots.
 Be careful not to pull your ball through the fairway or you might find another lake hidden on the other side!

 The Palmer Course was also in very good condition and pretty similar to Dye.
-Mostly very good with just a few thin and brown spots here and there.
+It was mostly very good with just a few thin and brown spots here and there.
 Some small-tine aeration had been done on several of the greens, but the holes didn’t affect putts much at all.
 I was in a couple bunkers on this course and they were amazingly perfect.
 The sand was fluffy and bright white.
 In fact, it was almost blinding under the summer sun.
 Every time either of us hit into a trap, it would take a few moments for our eyes to readjust afterwards.
 Ski goggles would be recommended!

 Though plenty enjoyable as a nice desert country club layout, I wasn’t too blown away by the Palmer Course and it was clearly my least favorite of the three.
 I can see this course being popular with some of the older members as it doesn’t seem as demanding as the other two.